 SMART PORT LOGISTICS WITH LEOGISTICS PORT

 Automation and the conversion to "smart" processes require the right IT infrastructure.
-For this reason, we would like to introduce our port logistics solution, leogistics Port.
+For this reason we would like to introduce our port logistics solution leogistics Port to you.

 With a document flow across all hierarchy levels, you have the necessary information for planning, execution, reporting, and settlement in one place.

-The basis for mapping logistical processes in leogistics Port is the individually defined order concept, which can map processes and information at various hierarchy levels.
+The basis for mapping logistical processes in leogistics Port is the individually definable order concept, which can map processes and information at various hierarchy levels.

 MAKING INFORMATION AVAILABLE AND PROCESSES PLANNABLE

-In order to become aware of possible bottlenecks in voyage planning or with required equipment at an early stage, it makes sense to combine ship arrivals, schedules and available resources in one planning Gantt chart.
+In order to become aware of possible bottlenecks in passage planning or with the required equipment at an early stage, it makes sense to combine ship arrivals, schedules and available resources in one planning Gantt.

-Berth planning in the Gantt chart makes it possible to identify bottlenecks at an early stage and to recognize negative effects early on and allow for adjustments to be made ahead of time.
+Berth planning in the Gantt makes it possible to identify bottlenecks at an early stage and to recognise negative effects early on when planning new berths or re-planning.
 If corresponding contract information is stored in the system, estimated demurrage costs can be shown in the berth planning.